Is your electronic signature safe?

 Are electronic signatures safe?
 The number of electronic signing options to choose from has multiplied in the past few years.
-More and more businesses are using electronic signatures.
-The use of different solutions may cause you to question if your data, your documents, and your signatures are safe.
-It’s essential to make the right selection when choosing a provider, so read on to discover what makes DocuSign eSignature safe, compliant and legally binding.
+There are many reasons why you need an electronic signature in your business.
+But the use of different solutions may cause you to question if your data, your documents, and your signatures are safe.

 Electronic Signature Security

-It’s important to use an electronic signature solution that protects you and creates documents that you can trust.
-Our electronic signature solution permit a range of methods for identifying and authenticating signers.
-This range of different signature types meets International electronic signature law and EU directives.
-Find out more about how DocuSign eSignature works.
+It is important to use an electronic signature solution that protects you and creates documents that you can trust.
+Our electronic signature solution permits a range of methods for identifying and authenticating signers.
+This range of different signature types meets international electronic signature law and EU directives.

 How does DocuSign keep electronic signatures safe?